cmcntsh/SharingContactInformationQrNfcVcardResume/README.md

 ### Host your resume and contact details using GitHub Pages

 Using GitHub Pages to host your resume and contact details increases the possibilities of what you can do.
+GitHub Pages needs to be turned on for your repsitory for the examples below to work.
+This is done in the settings.

 * Example online resume (Coding demo here: https://www.youtube.com/watch?v=sVp6KrFeKNI) - https://cmcntsh.github.io/SharingContactInformationQrNfcVcardResume/index1.html
 * Share link to online resume using QR code: ![Resume QR Code](qrcode_resumepage_cmcntsh.github.io.png)